mjub/transformer-from-scratch/README.md

 ## Overview

-As a category theorist I am of course a huge fan of the nLab, which is the _de facto_ Wikipedia for category theory.
+As a category theorist, I am of course a huge fan of the nLab, which is the _de facto_ Wikipedia for category theory.
 Its pages are written in a specific markup language, mixed with LaTeX commands and environments.

-I built a Transformer from scratch to understand how it works, and chose to feed it the entirety of the nLab (24.2M tokens).
+I built a Transformer from scratch to understand how it works and chose to feed it the entirety of the nLab (24.2M tokens).
 While exploring its behavior on this highly structured corpus, I noticed that some attention heads appeared to specialize early in training.

 Although this project was not initially designed around a specific objective, the experiments below focus on a concrete phenomenon that emerged during exploration: whether delimiter-matching behavior localizes to specific attention heads.